 Part of the layout of the Snowflake track includes a section that's about a mile to a mile and a half long that runs though the pit area.
 It's pretty much the nerve center of the race track.
 The pit section of the track has what I would consider spectator section.
 The pits start after a tight left hander (pic on right).
 It then runs two short straights that are connected by a slight right hand bend.
 You hit a small water bar and drop into a tight right hander.
 Run down another straight that feeds into a particularly nasty left hand corner; It's about a 200 degree turn that starts out fairly tight, opens up and then decreases in radius.
 You get a good run at it and then have to scrub off speed.
 It's the classic, enter slow and leave fast type, when the race mode says "drive it in hard!" - not the right way.
 At the end of that is a right hander that leads to the jumps.
-Usually this section of the track is extremely dusty, as shown in this video from 2002.
+Usually this section of the track is extremely dusty.
 This year, with the rain, the visibility was excellent and I was able to set up for the pair of jumps that follow the corner (pic series below).
 Hard on the brakes after the second jump, make an extremely tight right hand 180 and then get a run at the whoop section.
 After the whoops, you make another sweeping 180 left, run a short shoot to the finish line, through another sweeping right hander and we're back on the starting straight.

 |These pictures are property of Kim Cook and I Shoot Horses|